 Ultrasonic Algorithm

-An array of 3 Ultrasonic Sensors have been wired and results compared to actual measurements
+An array of 3 Ultrasonic Sensors has been wired and results compared to actual measurements

 We determined the minimum time to avoid cross-talk between sensors and the amount of time to scan the surroundings as we add more sensors.
-It was necessary to employ a separate micro-controller that only handles data from the sensors in order to remain within reasonable time to act as the vehicle moves and approaches an object.
+It was necessary to employ a separate micro-controller that only handle data from the sensors in order to remain within reasonable time to act as the vehicle moves and approaches an object.

 Altimeter Algorithm